johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 1. Instantiate a `FayeContext` object with the correct values
 2. Pass it to the user-land handlers

-We already encountered this in the previous sections.
+We already encountered this behavior in the previous sections.
 Let's look again at the `getMessageHandler()` method, focusing on the relevant snippet from that method:

 ```typescript
   return async (message: ReadPacket) => {